vercel/pkg/README.md

 You may omit any element (and specify just `node6` for example).
-The omitted elements will be taken from current platform or system-wide `node` installation (it's version and arch).
+The omitted elements will be taken from current platform or system-wide Node.js installation (it's version and arch).
-There is also an alias `host`, that means that all 3 elements are taken from current platform/node.
-By default targets are `linux,macos,win` for current node version and arch.
+There is also an alias `host`, that means that all 3 elements are taken from current platform/Node.js.
+By default targets are `linux,macos,win` for current Node.js version and arch.

 ### Config